beatbrot/jfrview/README.md

 - View JFR files in your browser
 - Selectively hide/show native frames

+## Usage

+1. Open <url>
+2. Drag'n'Drop your JFR file into the black rectangle
+3. Profit

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.